Fen McDonald: Death

 He died at Gallipoli, Ottoman Turkey on during the first landings on 25 April 1915.
 It is not known how he died; and it is presumed that he was either shot dead or blown up in the process of making the beach.

 One of his best mates from Melbourne, Harold Denston, who worked as a clerk in a Collins Street insurance office, was also killed in action at Gallipoli on 25 April 1915.

 Claude Crowl who had played his first game for St Kilda on the same day that McDonald made his debut for Carlton, also died in action at Gallipoli on 25 April 1915.
 A special medal named in McDonald's and Crowl's honour was presented to the best player on the ground in the match played between St Kilda and Carlton on the hundredth anniversary of the Gallipoli landings.

 Remembered

-His body was never recovered; and, therefore, he has no marked grave.
+McDonald's body was never recovered; and, therefore, he has no marked grave.
 His name is recorded on the memorial at Lone Pine Memorial, Gallipoli, Turkey, and at panel 50 in the Commemorative Area at the Australian War Memorial.